Welcome to Devotionally Yours

 17 “You shall not covet your neighbor's house; you shall not covet your neighbor's wife, or his male servant, or his female servant, or his ox, or his donkey, or anything that is your neighbor's.”—Exodus 20:1-17

-January 2, 2025
+January 2, 2026

-January 2, 2025
+January 2, 2026

-Praying Day Nine of Christmas
+Prayer for the Ninth Day of Christmas

 On the ninth day of Christmas, my true love gave to me Nine ladies dancing, eight maids a-milking, seven swans a-swimming, six geese a-laying, five golden rings, four calling birds, three French hens, two turtle doves and a partridge in a pear tree